 A: I do require full payment before the event.
 Payment for overtime, album upgrades or additional products beyond your wedding day contract, however, are all due post-wedding.
 If you have any concerns about the payment schedule, please reach out to me.

-Q: WHAT IF YOU DIE?
+Q: WHAT IF YOU DIE BEFORE OUR WEDDING?

 A: If I die before your date, I guarantee I will not be at your wedding.
 However, Bourbon & Brides will still supply you with coverage from my contracted second shooter.
 I am also a member of local photographer organizations and networking groups upon which my estate holder could call to find you a replacement photographer.